pulumi/pulumi-hugo/themes/default/content/blog/property-search/index.md

 ## Example queries

+Before Property Search using just Resource Search you were able to find resources by their name, type, URN, parent, the team they are in and so on, but today any property on your resource will be indexed by Pulumi Cloud and searchable after each update.
+Let's walk through some examples of the types of queries you can now perform.

 ### AI Assist & properties

-Our AI Assist functionality allows you to use natural language to search for resources.
+Our [AI Assist](/product/private-previews) functionality allows you to use natural language to search for resources.
 AI Assist works by converting natural language to a query in our search syntax.
 This functionality becomes even more valuable with property search.
-Resources can have dozens of properties, remembering exactly what the property values are can be challenging.
-AI Assist is going to step in so that you don’t have to.
+Resources can have dozens of properties, remembering exactly what the property values are can be challenging, especially when they change depending on the provider.
+AI Assist is going to step in so that you don’t have to remember everything.

 Here is a list of example queries we have seen customers use: